 How to request Emergency Paid Leave

-To use Emergency Paid Leave, enter Emergency Leave on your Leave Report or Timesheet.
+To request Emergency Paid Leave, complete the Request for Emergency Paid Leave form and return it to Human Resources.
+If approved, Emergency Leave must be entered on your Leave Report or Timesheet when used.
 Please note that the university reserves the right to request reasonable documentation from a health care provider to substantiate the request for Emergency Paid Leave.

 Requirements to return to work